Doubleneck/Jetta/documentation/instructions.md

 ## Software
 \
-When you start software you go to login page where you can login or click register button to register new user\
+When you start software, you go to login page, where you can login or click register button to register new user\
 \
 ![](./pictures/Login.png)\
 \